Honors & News

 Grant Will Help Move UR Innovations From Bench-Top to Bedside

-BME Professor Jim McGrath has recieved I-Corps funding for his project entitled
+BME Professor Jim McGrath has received I-Corps funding for his project entitled

 Portable Hemodialysiswhich aims to develop a portable hemodialysis system for acute renal replacement therapy that clears toxins at rates required for human treatments.
 The McGrath lab will develop a multichip dialysis prototype that clears urea (acute kidney failure) and ammonia (acute liver failure) from blood at a rate (10 mL/min) typical of standard dialysis machines.